TA Psychotherapy Advanced Course (Transactional Analysis)

 Awards and Qualifications:

-Students who complete the requirements of the 4 year course are awarded an Iron Mill diploma in TA psychological studies.
+Students who complete the requirements of the 4 year course are awarded an Iron Mill Diploma in TA Psychological Studies.
 The Iron Mill diploma allows people to register with BACP as a qualified psychotherapeutic counsellor.
 However, this is not a qualification to use the title psychotherapist.
 This can only be used once you have passed your UKCP dissertation and the viva exam.
 The Iron Mill offers a dissertation year after year four to support students through these final stages.

 Course dates